hynek/svcs/docs/glossary.md

     See {term}`Service Locator`.

 Service Locator
-    The [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) implemented by *svcs*.
+    The [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern) implemented by *svcs* and a way to achieve {term}`Inversion of Control` and loose coupling.

-    **Like** {term}`dependency injection`, it's a way to achieve loose coupling between your business code and the services it depends on by having a central registry of factories for those services.
+    **Like** {term}`dependency injection`, it depends on having a central registry of factories for services that aren't instantiated directly in your business code.

-    **Unlike** dependency injection, it's *imperative* (and not declarative), as you ask for services explicitly at runtime instead of having them injected into your business code based on function parameter types, or similar.
+    **Unlike** dependency injection, it's *imperative*:
+    You ask for services explicitly at runtime instead of having them injected into your business code.

-    That usually requires less opaque magic since nothing meddles with your function/method definitions.
+    The injection also usually requires opaque magic and meddling with your function/method definitions when using dependency injection frameworks.

-    The active acquisition of services by calling `get()` when you *know* for sure you're going to need it avoids the conundrum of either having to pass a factory (e.g., a connection pool -- which also puts the onus of cleanup on you) or eagerly creating services that you never use:
+    The active acquisition of services by calling `get()` when you *know* for sure you're going to need them avoids the conundrum of either having to pass a factory (like a connection pool -- which also puts the onus of cleanup on you) or eagerly creating services that you never use:

     % skip: next